martincleto/cordova-polymer-boilerplate/README.md

 - Cordova 8.0.0
 - Polymer CLI 1.8.0

-This boilerplate has been tested in the development environment described above for browser and android platforms.
+This boilerplate has been tested in the development environment described above only for browser and android [platforms](https://cordova.apache.org/docs/en/latest/guide/support/index.html).

-Feel free to [open an issue](https://github.com/martincleto/cordova-polymer-boilerplate/issues/new) for bugs and troubleshooting when used in other environments and/or to ship to other target platforms.
+Feel free to [open an issue](https://github.com/martincleto/cordova-polymer-boilerplate/issues/new) for bugs and troubleshooting when used in other environments and/or shipping to other target platforms.

 ## Requirements
 You need [Node.js](https://nodejs.org), [Cordova](https://cordova.apache.org/) and [Polymer CLI](https://github.com/Polymer/tools/tree/master/packages/cli) installed in your system.